This article was updated on 01/29/2025

 Table of Contents

 For the uninitiated, a SWOT analysis is a strategic planning technique used to help identify and evaluate the internal and external factors that impact an organization.
-To be more acronym-specific, these factors include a company’s strengths, weaknesses, opportunities, and threats.
+A SWOT analysis examines both internal and external factors affecting a business, emphasizing its role in assessing strengths, weaknesses, opportunities, and threats.

 SWOT analyses can be applied resiliently to organizations of any size, whether you have two employees or over 300.
 To take it further, they can also be used to examine specific departments within your organization, or even individual projects or advertising campaigns for Google Ads billboards, TV, and radio/podcast.

-Now that we know a little bit more about what a SWOT analysis is and what it stands for, let’s take a look at each of its individual elements.
+Now that we know a little bit more about what a SWOT analysis is and what it stands for, letโs take a look at each of its individual elements.
+By examining swot analysis examples, we can see how this strategic planning tool helps businesses identify strengths, weaknesses, opportunities, and threats, thereby aiding in forming effective strategies and making informed decisions for growth.

 1. Strengths